sagara-gunathunga/msf4j-in-the-spring-way/basic-samples/sample5/README.md

 ## About this sample

-This sample demonstrates how to add and configure a in-built MSF4J Intercepter using Spring.
+This sample demonstrates how to add and configure an in-built MSF4J Interceptor using Spring.

 ```java
 @Configuration